-For the fiscal year ending June 30, 2021, the Authority reported an ending fund balance of \$60,311, an increase of \$141,635 from the prior year.
+For the fiscal year ending June 30, 2022, the Authority reported an ending fund balance of \$(177,080), a decrease of \$237,391 from the prior year.

-Total revenue, consisting mainly of intergovernmental funds and County contributions, increased by \$644,920 over the prior year mainly due to the new Caregiver Health Care benefits.
-Total expenditures increased by \$604,335 over the prior fiscal year, as a result of the new benefit. \$18,804 are deferred State and Federal payments due to the actual timing of receiving the revenues (greater than 90 days after the close of the fiscal year), also representing amounts not available to fund current expenditures.
+Total revenue, consisting mainly of intergovernmental funds and County contributions, increased by \$269,255 over the prior year, primarily as a result of revenue received for the first full fiscal year of Caregiver Health Benefits that were implemented in the prior fiscal year.
+Total expenditures increased by \$317,240 over the prior fiscal year, as a result of the first full fiscal year for caregiver benefits that were implemented in the prior fiscal year for caregiver benefits that were implemented in the prior sear and increased staffing activities. \$282,772 are deferred State and Federal payments due to the actual timing of receiving the revenues (greater than 90 days after the close of the fiscal year), also representing amounts not available to fund current expenditures.